zalexandr/wiz/README.md

 Please stay tuned and look for the next upcoming release (>2022.2.3).
 Don't use HACS or the custom_component anymore.
 You have only search in the integration list for "WiZ".

-This repository will not be updated and downstream from the HASS release for now.
+**This repository will not be updated and downstreamed from the HASS release for now.**

-Thank you to all testers, sponsors, contributors and issue submitter. 🚀 You are great!
+**Thank you to all testers, sponsors, contributors and issue submitter. 🚀 You are great!**

 ### What is declined or rejected: